ndexbio/openapi-specification/versions/instructions.md

 A number of code editors exist to create OpenAPI documents using YAML.
-Specifically, the Open-source [swagger-api/swagger-editor](https://github.com/swagger-api/swagger-editor) was used to develop the OpenAPI documents contained herein.
+Specifically, the Open-source [swagger-api/swagger-editor](https://github.com/swagger-api/swagger-editor) was used to develop these OpenAPI documents.